AliCYSIQ/myRooms/3-Notes/Access Control.md

 there's no `admin` in the URL so it will passed but the header here will let you perform `/admin/deleteUser`

 you need to see [portswigger access control](https://portswigger.net/web-security/access-control)

+### Horizontal privilege escalation
+Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type.
+For example, if an employee can access the records of other employees as well as their own, then this is horizontal privilege escalation.

+sometimes every user have its unique `id` and if this id was easy to guess like `?id=1` then this is a bug other times it be hard to guess like (GU-IDs) This may prevent an attacker from guessing or predicting another user's identifier.
+However, the GU-IDs belonging to other users might be disclosed elsewhere in the application where users are referenced, such as user messages or reviews.

+in some application even if you have this `id` the application detect you here you need to see the response it will have the cookies of the users and you can use it to log-in

+### Access control vulnerabilities in multi-step processes

+Many websites implement important functions over a series of steps.
+This is common when:

+- A variety of inputs or options need to be captured.
+- The user needs to review and confirm details before the action is performed.

+Sometimes, a website will implement rigorous access controls over some of these steps, but ignore others.
+Imagine a website where access controls are correctly applied to the first and second steps, but not to the third step.
+The website assumes that a user will only reach step 3 if they have already completed the first steps, which are properly controlled.
+An attacker can gain unauthorized access to the function by skipping the first two steps and directly submitting the request for the third step with the required parameters.